 - A. Inspection by the Chief Engineer: Tenant's Contractor is to notify the Landlord at least one week in advance of substantial completion of construction. - 1.
-A walk-through and punch list inspection is to be scheduled for the Chief Engineer to review installation for conformance with approved construction documents and these Tenant Construction Standards.
+A walk-through and punch list inspection is to be scheduled for the Chief Engineer to review installation for conformance with approved construction documents and these Tenant Construction Standards. - B. The interiors of all installed, including existing, panel boards, transformers, and fire alarms panels & cabinets shall be vacuumed clean, as a condition of Landlord acceptance. - 1.
+Contractor shall prove cleanliness via visual inspection with the Chief Engineer or approved photographic evidence.

-- A. Provide full sized record drawings. - 1.
-Conduit run in the ceiling of the floor below shall be shown as a dashed line. - 2.
-Conduit run on the indicated floor shall be shown as a solid line. - 3.
-Panel schedule shall show breaker size, number of poles, and load summary. - 4.
-Indicate outlets protected by feed through GFCI receptacles. - B. Provide AutoCAD record drawings. - C. Provide full-sized Contractor's shop drawings.

-- D. Provide signed-off construction permits. - E. Provide typed revised panel board schedules. - F. Provide approved equipment submittals. - G. Provide one (1) complete set of equipment manufacturer Operating and Maintenance manuals including any sequences of operation; organized into loose leaf 3-ring binders and indexed with tabs. - H. Provide Lighting Control system documentation. - 1.
+- A. Provide (2) sets of full-sized record drawings. - 1.
+Panel schedule shall show breaker size, number of poles, and load summary. - 2.
+Indicate outlets protected by feed through GFCI receptacles. - B. Provide AutoCAD record drawings. - C. Provide Contractor's construction mark-ups of full-sized drawings for power, lighting, and fire alarm conduit paths, lighting control cable paths, and device locations. - D. Provide signed-off construction permits. - E. Provide typed revised panel board schedules. - 1.
+Existing panel board schedules are not to be removed from panels. - F. Provide (1) loose leaf binder with hard copies of the approved equipment submittals organized in a logical manner and separated by tabs. - G. Provide one (1) complete set of equipment manufacturer Operating and Maintenance manuals including any sequences of operation; organized into loose leaf 3-ring binders and indexed with tabs. - H. Provide Lighting Control system documentation. - 1.
 System start-up and commissioning/functional testing documentation. - 2.
 System sequences of operation, including schedules. - 3.
 After occupancy fine tuning report. - I. Provide Short circuit coordination study. - J. Provide Arc flash hazard study.